Degrees to Minutes of Arc Converter

 How to Convert Degrees to Minutes of Arc

-To convert a degree measurement to a minute of arc measurement, multiply the angle by the following conversion ratio: 60 minutes of arc/degree.
+To convert a measurement in degrees to a measurement in minutes of arc, multiply the angle by the following conversion ratio: 60 minutes of arc/degree.

 Since one degree is equal to 60 minutes of arc, you can use this simple formula to convert:

-The angle in minutes of arc is equal to the degrees multiplied by 60.
+The angle in minutes of arc is equal to the angle in degrees multiplied by 60.

 How Many Minutes of Arc Are in a Degree?